ratwolfzero/hopalong_python/README.md

 To run this program, the following Python libraries* must be installed:

-"time" and "recource" only if you want to track time and memory used, if not please also comment out the related code snippets in main()
+"time" and "recource" only if you want to track time and memory used, if not please also comment out the related code snippets in main().

 - *matplotlib